kranzky/mmm/diary/page2/index.md

 [2022-08-24](/diary/2022/08/24.md)

 Took Jack to Melbourne on Friday to see AJR, his favourite band.
-Their shows are great—big, operatic productions—and they are only touring on the east coast.
+Their shows are great-big, operatic productions-and they are only touring on the east coast.
 We flew out in the morning, arriving after 4pm (the flight was delayed), and we took an Uber to our airbnb apartment in St. Kilda.
 After settling in we ate gumbo, pulled pork po-boys and curly fries for dinner at Dog's Bar across the street, then walked to Palais Theatre for the show.

 The queue for merch was massive, but we joined it and missed most of the warmup act as a result.
 But Jack managed to get a t-shirt and a few other mementos.
 The show itself was astounding, we both had a ball, and Jack was excited that the sound of the crowd singing will be used on the next album.